grafana/grafana/docs/sources/panels/visualizations/geomap.md

 ## Data layer

-Data layer in the Geomap plugin determine how you visualize geospatial data on top of the base map.
+Data layer in the Geomap plugin determines how you visualize geospatial data on top of the base map.

 ### Location
 The Geomap panel needs a source of geographical data.
 The data comes from a database query, and there are four mapping options for your data.